Media & PR

 This release is from Boehringer Ingelheim Corporate Headquarters in Germany.
 Please be aware that there may be national differences between countries regarding specific medical information, including licensed uses.
 Please take account of this when referring to the information provided in this document.
 This press release is not intended for distribution within the USA or Canada.

-11Marini C, De Santis F, Sacco S, et al. Contribution of atrial fibrillation to incidence and outcome of ischemic stroke: results from a population-based study.
-Stroke 2005; 36:1115-9.
+14Marini C, De Santis F, Sacco S, et al. Contribution of atrial fibrillation to incidence and outcome of ischaemic stroke: results from a population-based study.
+Stroke 2005;36:1115-9.